Yieldmas/token-v4/README.md

 ---

-## User Journey (as written in the diagram)
+## User Journey

 1. Buy token using USDC
-2. USDC is counted as “common wealth” in Pool (it is deposited into yield bearing vault)
+2. USDC is counted as "common wealth" in Pool (it is deposited into yield bearing vault)
 3. Add liquidity (token + USDC) to activate participation in common wealth
 4. USDC is deposited again into yield bearing vault
-5. Token is locked for some time in contract (longer time → bigger reward?)
+5. Token is locked for some time in contract
 6. When you sell USDC it is added to vault each time
 7. When you sell token then USDC is taken out from vault for liquidity
 8. Vault fees are tracked & automatically collected when you want to remove liquidity